codercarly/cs361FinalProject/README.md

 ## About

 My final project for CS 361 is called The Receipe Box.
 It's a console application that scrapes recipe data from websites and returns it to the user.
-The application is written in Golang and contains a Python microservice written by my partner, James Cohrs.

 ## Partner Communication Contract

-The following is a communication contract between myself and my group partner.
+The following is a communication contract between myself and my partner, James Cohrs.
 This contract explains the functionality of a microservice that I have created for his final project.
 This microservice will be added directly to his console application.

 This microservice connects to his program via a local socket connection.
 His application and the microservice will connect to a specified port on the local machine.
 The microservice will then listen and wait for data to be sent via the port.